Knowledge Center

 Why warranties miss it.

-Warranties typically cover sagging only once it reaches a set depth — often an inch or more of visible, permanent dip.
+Warranties typically cover sagging only once it reaches a set depth — often past roughly 1–1.5 inches of visible, permanent dip.
 That's the late stage of support loss.
 The support that's already faded enough for you to feel it, long before a measurable dip, isn't covered, because it isn't visible yet.

 Reviews measure the first month.
 Warranties measure the final dip.
 The years in between — where support actually goes — are in neither.